madjugglers/pattern-book/01_maj_pattern_book.md

 ### Starting

-* There's nothing that saps your mojo more than a long discussion about how to start or progress through a pattern.
+* There's nothing that saps mojo more than a long discussion about how to start or progress through a pattern.
 Keep instructions simple, informative, and clear.
 Warm up by doing parts of a pattern in isolation.
 Walk it through and minimize the Bernardos.